ShaikhSara96/Lead_Score_Analysis/README.md

 Build a logistic regression model to assign a lead score between 0 and 100 to each of the leads which can be used by the company to target potential leads.
 A higher score would mean that the lead is hot, i.e. is most likely to convert whereas a lower score would mean that the lead is cold and will mostly not get converted.

+# CONCLUSION:-
+              The prediction testing proves that the model can effectively detect hot leads.
+By using the optimal cutoff value, the model showed it could accurately identify hot leads.
+The classificatino report at the end gives a quick overview confirming that the model is pretty good at determining if a lead is hot or not.